8go/matrix-nio-send/README.md

 d) code: used a block of fixed-sized font, idel for ASCII art or tables, bash outputs, etc.

-Typical images to send are: JPG, JPEG, IMG, PNG, or SVG.
+Typical images that can be sent are: .jpg, .gif, .png or .svg.

+Arbirtary files like .txt, .pdf, .doc, audio files like .mp3 or video files like .mp4 can also be sent.

 Since the credentials file holds an access token it should be protected and secured.
 One can use different